agarrharr/awesome-static-website-services/readme.md

 - [Github Issues](https://help.github.com/articles/about-issues/) - This is an interesting way for developers to get comments/questions.
 See [github.com/sindresorhus/ama](https://github.com/sindresorhus/ama) for an example.
 - [FormBackend](https://www.formbackend.com) - Create form-backends and submit your HTML forms to our backend.
 View the entries online and connect to other services.
 Receive an email every time a new entry is submitted.
 - [Pageclip](https://pageclip.co) - A flexible server / backend for HTML forms.
 View your data in the realtime web interface, or use the API to get CSV and JSON output.
-- [Formester](https://www.formester.com)- Forms and email marketing (lead collection, email campaigns, and newsletters) with integrations.
+- [Formester](https://www.formester.com) - Forms and email marketing (lead collection, email campaigns, and newsletters) with integrations.

+#### Provided by the Host

+- [Netlify](https://www.netlify.com/docs/form-handling/) - Netlify comes with built-in form handling.

 ### Live Chat